Murphy leads under-manned Pelicans past Mavericks, 113-111

+NEW ORLEANS (AP)Trey Murphy III couldn’t miss, Jose Alvarado set a fiery tone from the opening tip and eight Pelicans players scored more than 10 points apiece.

+With Brandon Ingram and Zion Williamson out of the lineup, that was the type of all-hands-on-deck effort that short-handed New Orleans sought.

-NEW ORLEANS (AP)Trey Murphy III scored 22 points and the short-handed New Orleans Pelicans overcame Luka Doncic’s latest prolific performance to beat the Dallas Mavericks 113-111 on Tuesday night.
+Murphy hit all eight of his shots for 22 points and New Orleans overcame Luka Doncic’s latest prolific performance to beat the Dallas Mavericks 113-111 on Tuesday night.

-Available Pelicans responded with an all-hands-on-deck effort in which eight players reached double figures in scoring.
+”It was fun game, man.
+Everybody was involved – a lot of great energy on the court, a lot of great energy on the bench,” Murphy said. ”I love being part of this team because everybody understands it’s a we-score mentality. .
+We’re just super proud.”

-That included rookie and first-round pick Dyson Daniels, who scored his first career points on a jump hook in the second quarter and finished with 11 points in 22 minutes on 4-of-5 shooting.
+They included Australian rookie and first-round pick Dyson Daniels, who scored his first career points on a jump hook in the second quarter and finished with 11 points in 22 minutes on 4-of-5 shooting.

+”They believed in me and I got my opportunity tonight,” Daniels said. ”I went out there and took it.

+”Obviously we don’t want guys going down, but we’ve got a deep roster,” Daniels continued. ”It was good to get out there with the boys and everyone played together, played the right way, played hard.”

 Naji Marshall scored 15 points in a spot start.
 CJ McCollum and Devonte Graham each scored 14 points, with McCollum also assisting on 11 baskets.
 Jonas Valanciunas and Jose Alvarado each scored 13 and Larry Nance Jr. also scored 11 points.